jump-dev/BARON.jl/README.md

 `BARON.jl` is licensed under the [MIT License](https://github.com/jump-dev/BARON.jl/blob/master/LICENSE.md).

-The underlying solver is a closed-source commercial product for which you must purchase a license from [The Optimization Firm](http://minlp.com), although a small trial version is available for free.
+The underlying solver is a closed-source commercial product for which you must obtain a license from [The Optimization Firm](http://minlp.com), although a small trial version is available for free.

 ## Installation